-Professor James Heckman and colleagues from the University of Chicago and the University of Southern California’s Schaeffer Center for Health Policy & Economics released a working paper analyzing the effects of two identical, randomized-controlled preschool experiments conducted in North Carolina in the 1970’s.
+Professor James Heckman and colleagues from the University of Chicago and the University of Southern California’s Schaeffer Center for Health Policy & Economics released a working paper in the National Bureau of Economic Research analyzing the effects of two identical, randomized-controlled preschool experiments conducted in North Carolina in the 1970’s.
 Spanning from birth to age five, these programs provided comprehensive developmental resources to predominately disadvantaged African-American children, including nutrition, parental support, access to healthcare and early learning.

 The research team found these programs had the potential to deliver a 13.7% per child, per year return on investment through better outcomes in health, education, and employment.
 The economic return of the two programs was substantially higher than had been previously found for preschool programs serving 3- to 4-year-olds, which have previously estimated only a 7-10% return on investment.